Home

 Our trips have a maximum group size of 25 people.
 They are large enough to meet new people with diverse backgrounds, but small enough to be on a first-name basis with everyone.

-For all four opera performances at the Met, we have Orchestra premium seats.
+For all four opera performances at the Met, we have Orchestra prime seats.
+For the New York Philharmonic we have reserved Orchestra seats.

 On this trip, our main focus is opera — with four performances and lively talks and discussions with Fred.
 We have not included museum visits so that individual travelers can explore the city’s offerings according to their own personal preferences.
 Fred will be happy to provide recommendations on what to see and do during your leisure time in New York.